-- Three Core Policies of the the Faculty of Economic
+- Three Core Policies of the the Faculty of Economics

-- Missions of the Graduate School of Economic
+- Missions of the Graduate School of Economics

-- Three Core Policies of the Graduate School of Economic
+- Three Core Policies of the Graduate School of Economics

 Basic MissionBased on the principles of freedom and harmony, we hereby establish the basic mission of the Kyoto University Faculty of Economics in order to sustain and develop the university’s historical commitment to academic freedom, to tackle multi-dimensional problems, and to pursue harmonious coexistence within the human and ecological community on this planet.

 Educational MissionThe Kyoto University Faculty of Economics upholds Kyoto University’s mission of fostering creativity and transmitting preeminent knowledge through independent learning.
 More precisely, the faculty’s educational mission is to cultivate individuals who are capable of applying specialized knowledge to tackle complex challenges in our contemporary economy and society; prepared to contribute to harmonious coexistence in the global community; and filled with a great deal of compassion, sensitivity to human rights, and integrity to advocate for fairness.